digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

     canton.participants.<service-name>.parameters.ledgerApiServerParameters.indexer.ingestion-parallelism = Y

-A Canton participant node will establish up to ``X + Y + 2`` permanent connections with the database, whereas a domain node will use up to ``X`` permanent connections, except for a sequencer with HA setup that will allocate up to ``2X`` connections.
-During startup, the node will use an additional set of at most ``X`` temporary connections during database initialisation.
+A Canton participant node will establish up to ``X + Y + 2`` permanent connections with the database, whereas a sync domain node will use up to ``X`` permanent connections, except for a sequencer with HA setup that will allocate up to ``2X`` connections.
+During startup, the node will use an additional set of at most ``X`` temporary connections during database initialization.

 Please note that this number represents an upper bound of permanent connections and can be divided internally for different purposes, depending on the implementation.
 Consequently, the actual size of the write connection pool, for example, could be smaller.